Global Stocks Rise, but Boeing Drags Dow Industrials Lower--Update

 Comments from Jerome Powell in a televised interview Sunday also offered investors some comfort.
 He said the U.S. economic outlook was favorable and doesn't require higher or lower interest rates for now.

 The WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 peers, was broadly flat.
-The yield on 10-year Treasurys rose to 2.637%, from 2.627% Friday.
-Yields and prices move in opposite directions.
+The yield on 10-year Treasurys rose to 2.643%, from 2.627% Friday.
+Yields rise as bond prices fall.